gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileType.md

 The operation was completed successfully
 ```

 This command removes the file name extensions of .docx, .txt, and .csv from the configured list of files to be excluded from scanning for the file share named \\\server\\share1.
+These file types will now be scanned.

 ### Example 3: Remove .dll and .lnk from the list of file types to be excluded from scanning